Death toll rises to 66 in Florida after Hurricane Ian rendered some communities 'unrecognizable,' officials say – KION546

 At least 66 people were killed by Ian in Florida as it swallowed homes in its furious rushing waters, obliterated roadways and ripped down powerlines.
 Four people were also killed in storm-related incidents in North Carolina, officials say.

-Nearly 900,000 customers in Florida still did not have power as of early Sunday morning, and more than 40,000 did not have power in North Carolina, according to PowerOutage.us.
+Nearly 900,000 customers in Florida still did not have power as of early Sunday morning, according to PowerOutage.us.
+More than 30,000 remained without power in North Carolina.

 The hurricane — expected to be ranked the most expensive storm in Florida’s history — made landfall Wednesday as a powerful Category 4 and had weakened to a post-tropical cyclone by Saturday, dropping rain over parts of West Virginia and western Maryland.